bbodenmiller/website/content/en/blog/2023-02-08-flux-pulumi-superpowers.md

 and so on.

 But I think an even better reason for using Flux is that it can verify your sources.
-If you use a Flux source in a Pulumi stack, you can take better secure your supply chain.
+If you use a Flux source in a Pulumi stack, you can better secure your supply chain.
 When you're using an OCI repository source for example, [Flux will check Cosign signatures](https://fluxcd.io/flux/components/source/ocirepositories/#verification) on each image for you, and refuse to update a source that does not have a valid signature.